One Thousand Children: Definition and early history

 The first small group of six children arrived at New York City in November 1934.
 This was followed by subsequent small groups, totaling about 100 children annually, that occurred in the early years of operation, and they were taken to foster homes arranged through appeals to congregations and other organizations' members.

-Most of the children came through programs run by private refugee agencies such as the German Jewish Children's Aid (GJCA).
-The Hebrew Immigrant Aid Society (HIAS) as well as the American Jewish Joint Distribution Committee, (colloquially known as "the Joint"), HICEM, and the Society of Friends (the Quakers).
+Most of the children came through programs run by private refugee agencies such as the German Jewish Children's Aid (GJCA), the Hebrew Immigrant Aid Society (HIAS), the American Jewish Joint Distribution Committee (colloquially known as "the Joint"), HICEM and the Society of Friends (the Quakers).
 Many of these efforts were combined to form the U.S. Committee for the Care of European Children (USCOM) which was registered with the US government and later became part of the National War Fund.
 Fundraising efforts were assisted by the American Jewish Committee, the American Jewish Congress, and the National Council of Jewish Women.

-For instance, many of the OTC were initially gathered together, supported, taken care of, and educated by the French Oeuvre de Secours aux Enfants (OSE), sometimes for many months in the OSE "chateaux" (these were typically very large houses and grounds).
-They stayed with OSE until OSE able to pass them on to "the Joint", or the Quakers, which then took them to the United States.
-Under the leadership of Andree Salomon, OSE did manage to gather together about 350 such children in three large groups, who travelled to America with the aid of the organizations mentioned.
+Many of the OTC were initially gathered together, supported, taken care of, and educated by the French Oeuvre de Secours aux Enfants (OSE), sometimes for many months in the OSE "chateaux" (these were typically very large houses and grounds).
+They stayed with OSE until OSE was able to pass them on to "the Joint", or the Quakers, which then took them to the United States.
+Under the leadership of Andree Salomon, OSE gathered about 350 such children in three large groups, who traveled to the United States with the aid of the organizations mentioned.
 Many of these children came from the Gurs internment camp.

 Other OTC came under private arrangements and sponsorship, typically made by the parent(s) with a family relative or friend.
 Such children would live with their sponsor, or sometimes live in a boarding school in close contact with their sponsor.